AnisioMandlate/neliomacombo.com/README.md

-# Adilson Mandlate - Personal Website
+# Nélio Macombo - Personal Website

 Personal website built with [NextJS](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com).
-You can view this at [adilsonmandlate](https://adilsonmandlate.dev).
+You can view this at [adilsonmandlate](https://neliomacombo.com).